- Vitamins and mineral supplements?

-This are all to be done as promptly as possible.
+These are all to be done as promptly as possible.

 Diet and Nutrition

 Puppy food is a must.
-There are lots of different kinds of puppy food in the market today, each with its unique nutritional blend, but all formulated to optimize the health of a new puppy dog.
+There are lots of different kinds of puppy food in the market today, each with its unique nutritional blend, but all formulated to optimise the health of a new puppy dog.
 The main concern here is the correct amount of food to be given on a per day basis, which can be found, clearly stated on each dog food label.
 Most of food given will need to correspond to the age and weight of the puppy.
 Expiration date should also be noted.
 Canned food is also a necessity, as compared with dry food, as these are high in moisture content which means high in water content, making it more soft, better tasting and hence more acceptable to your dog.
 Mix canned food with dry food if your puppy doesn’t eat the dry food given.